Is staying friends with your ex a great idea or a terrible one? New research may help to put this age-old question to bed.

 That being said, when there are kids involved, a breakup takes on a whole new light.
 When a married couple divorce, they will often try to remain friendly for the sake of the children.
 So, while the study suggests that the reasoning behind staying friends after a break up is purely self-motivated, when there are kids in the picture, staying “friends” with someone takes on a whole new meaning.
 Parents have to work to cooperate with one another for the benefit of their children.

 So, while the study seems to confirm that wanting to remain friends with your ex may exhibit psychopathic behavior – you be the judge yourself.
-There is a difference between staying friends with your ex (seeing and speaking to them regularly, checking in, etc.) and staying friendly with your ex – which are two whole worlds apart.
+There is a difference between staying friends with your ex (seeing and speaking to them regularly, checking in, meeting for dinner or a movie, etc.) and staying friendly with your ex – which are two whole worlds apart.